rahmandikahaekal/Upwork-coverletter/front-end-coverletter.md

-# Cover Letter For Front-end Web Developers
+# Cover Letter for Upwork by Rahmandika Haekal

 Dear Project Owner `or you can change by name of project owner`